DEPOSIT ACCOUNT AND OVERDRAFT SERVICES

 - dictate unreasonable and burdensome customer contact requirements;

-Community banks offer a variety of overdraft payment programs in which the bank analyzes an overdrawn account for payment, and alternative services, in which customers can choose to transfer funds from a designated account or line of credit or to advance funds from a short-term, small-dollar loan to avoid an overdraft.
+Community banks offer many deposit account services to best address consumer needs.
+In particular, community banks offer a variety of overdraft payment programs, in which the bank analyzes an overdrawn account for payment, and alternative services, in which customers can choose to transfer funds from a designated account or line of credit or to advance funds from a short-term, small-dollar loan to avoid an overdraft.

 Increased and ongoing regulatory scrutiny of consumer overdraft payment programs has affected many aspects of how community banks offer these services to consumers, as well as how they monitor and manage these services.

 In June 2012, ICBA released the ICBA Overdraft Payment Services Study (Study) which surveyed 575 community banks and 3,000 consumers.
 Among that survey’s notable findings are that community banks are transparent in their disclosures and inform customers of alternative services.
 Furthermore, community banks have policies and practices in place to manage their risk and ensure safety and soundness.
 The study also reveals that most consumers understand the potential consequences of returned payments and want important transactions paid by their financial institution (all fees being equal) even if those transactions result in an overdraft.